-Tableau talks up natural language interface for creating visualizations
+Tableau talks up natural language interface for creating visualisations

 How many statisticians do you need to build a new data model?
 Zero, according to Tableau Software: It says the next version of its widely used analytics tool will do it itself.

-Tableau demonstrated this, and a new feature called Ask Data that allows users to create visualizations by describing what they want in natural language, at an event for customers in New Orleans last week.
+Tableau demonstrated this, and a new feature called Ask Data that allows users to create visualisations by describing what they want in natural language, at an event for customers in New Orleans last week.
 It also showed off new automation functions in its data preparation tool.

-It’s part of a growing trend among enterprise software developers to automate or simplify tasks that once required specialized skills, allowing businesses to make more sophisticated use of their data and redeploy skilled staff to less humdrum work.
+It’s part of a growing trend among enterprise software developers to automate or simplify tasks that once required specialised skills, allowing businesses to make more sophisticated use of their data and redeploy skilled staff to less humdrum work.

 AI’s rise in BI

 Advances in artificial intelligence are making it easier for enterprise software developers to take natural language input — whether spoken or typed — and infer users’ intentions, rather than obliging users to learn specific commands or to manipulate objects on-screen to achieve their goals.

-AI has been increasingly employed in leading BI tools, in hopes of “democratizing” analytics and data science.
+AI has been increasingly employed in leading BI tools, in hopes of “democratising” analytics and data science.

 Microsoft’s Power BI, a Tableau competitor, has included a feature called “Ask a question about your data” for a few years now, but in even recent demos the offering appears more finicky about grammar and spelling than Tableau’s Ask Data.
-Both are ahead of the likes of Dundas BI, which still uses drag-and-drop to create visualizations.
+Both are ahead of the likes of Dundas BI, which still uses drag-and-drop to create visualisations.

 Tableau’s implementation will allow users to query a database and let the software figure out how database tables need to be joined, which columns should be selected, and what operations must to be performed to obtain the desired answer.

 It and the other new features will appear in Tableau 2019.1, due for release early next year, and for which the beta version was released this week.

 Automation features like these are welcome — and necessary, said Forrester principal analyst Martha Bennett.
 “We are getting more data but the people working with it don’t have more time,” she said.

-Data scientists spend up to 80 percent of their time on data preparation, she said, and the less time they spend on it, the more they can spend on things that create value.
+Data scientists spend up to 80 per cent of their time on data preparation, she said, and the less time they spend on it, the more they can spend on things that create value.

 One way around the time crunch is to hand over workloads to the machines.
-Another is to make it easier for people that couldn’t previously manipulate the data themselves to do so, the so-called democratization of data.
+Another is to make it easier for people that couldn’t previously manipulate the data themselves to do so, the so-called democratisation of data.

 The downsides of relying on AI